-On September tenth, St. Mary's Academy had their first day of school with eighty-two children.
+On September tenth, St. Marys Academy had their first day of school with eighty-two children.
 Father visited all the classrooms and taught two classes in religion.
 After school was started, Father left for Paris on September nineteenth.
 He also spent time organizing the Southwest District: "Spent all day putting last minute preparations in order.
 Will travel light.

-Have a hundred and one things to set in order prior to departure."
+Have a hundred and one things to set in order prior to departure"

 In Europe Masses were to be said by the Archbishop in large stadiums and exhibition halls.
 On September twenty-second: "Went to the hall again today to help.
 The phone at the house in Paris rings all day long, every two minutes.
 Book stands are set up today for the literature of the Society [SSPX].
 I had a long meeting with the Archbishop today.
 I was able to present all the points which were necessary.
 We are at last ready for tomorrow.
 I have been assigned to assist at Benediction and Vespers."
 The next day, the Mass was held: "Sunday-a glorious day.
 The police estimated the crowd at twenty five thousand.
 There were certainly twenty thousand at Mass.
-One hundred and twenty-five seminarians were there from Écône, Zaitzkofen, and Albano.
+One hundred and twenty-five seminarians were there from Scone, Zaitzkofen, and Albano.
 Over hundred priests are here.
 I shall have to write separately about the Mass.
 It was a glorious and moving day.
 Many people openly wept.
 How these people love Archbishop Lefebvre.
 They cheered him wildly but with reverence.
 They knelt for his blessing as he passed.
 It was clear that the view him as a savior of the faith and the Church.
 The entire ce emony went smoothly.
-I heard confessions from 8:30-11:06 thousands went to confession.
+I heard confessions from 8:30-11:00 thousands went to confession.
 At Communion time, more than two thousand received communion in less than fifteen minutes.
 The Archbishop introduced the "Crusade" element to his sermon.
 This had taken root because of questions I had asked him the previous day about his coat of arms."

 Just before leaving for home, Father met with a sculptor on September twenty-sixth: "We left for Tennessus after Mass.
 The castle is lovely.
 Mr. Piecheud is a very talented man.
 We toured the property.
-After eating, I discussed the making of a statue for St. Mary's as well as a crown and crucifix.
+After eating, I discussed the making of a statue for St. Marys as well as a crown and crucifix.
 Mr. Piechaud agreed.
 I shall have him make a statue of the Blessed Virgin Mary and the child Jesus and a crown for each."

-187 chapel to chapel due to a shortage of priests or to "put out a fire" in one of the chapels.
-For example, on October 16, 1979: "Got a lot of letters off today.
+It may appear that during this period, Father was taking care of St. Mary s and the rest of the district was being managed by other priests.
+However, until 1984, Father was flying from chapel to chapel due to a shortage of priests or to "put out a fire" in one of the chapels.
+For example, on October 16,1979: "Got a lot of letters off today.
 I called Mrs. X in Phoenix to determine the size of the house there so I could send a pastor.
 I discovered that the lay group there was trying to put the property in their own name.
 Also, that three men had been busy agitating the group.
 I called Mr. Skidmore and flew right away to Phoenix.
 On arrival I found Father R. was not there.
 I called Mrs. X to have several meet me at the rectory but found no one had a key (so they say).
 I am staying the night at the Royal 8 motel and arranged a meeting with some of the laymen here tomorrow morning."
 At the meeting, Father brought things under control but mentioned that his visit "was none too soon."